mcliff1/polly/README.md

 Sample project to show case serverless technology and speech translations.

-Includes
-*polly-cfn-base.json* which creates 2 S3 buckets, domain names and DynamoDB for meta data,  additionally an API and lambda function get created with a *serverless.yml* file.

-The end result is controlled by two stacks in *AWS CloudFormation*.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 there is also a REACT UI that gets deployed to S3 to present the tool

 ## Install Notes

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Step One - install the
+*polly-cfn-base.json* template
+which creates 2 S3 buckets, domain names and DynamoDB for meta data,  additionally an API and lambda function get created with a *serverless.yml* file.

+creates

+- S3 bucket for audio
+- s3 bucket for build
+- S3 bucket for static web content
+- CDN
+- Code build project and role (build API layer)
+- DynamoDB table
+- SNS topics (general and newposts)
+- DNS (Route53) entry for Web

+The end result is controlled by two stacks in *AWS CloudFormation*.

 **AWS CodePipeline**